MP Estate Planning UK

 IssueQuick actionOutcome

-Minor name/address errorCorrect and resend PDFUsually closed
+Minor name or address errorCorrect on TRS and resend fresh PDFUsually closed without further action

 New for 2025: mandatory AEOI registration for FI and trustee-documented trusts